Retire to something, not from something

 Reading, seeing and hearing about other people’s experiences of retirement is only a small part of a much more important story.

-As retirement coaches we ask tailored questions to help you self-discover, and own, your retirement success story.
+As a retirement coach I ask tailored questions to help you self-discover, and own, your retirement success story.

 Here's an item on one way to success: